 At the next intersection, continue straight, following the sign to the Upper Loop.
 Somewhat unusually, the groundcover is in places dominated by trillium, growing together with ferns and redwood sorrel.
 The understory, which is initially somewhat dense for a lowland grove, contains a lot of bay laurel in addition to small tanoak trees.
 Although it’s a little subtle, the scenery definitely improves as you get deeper into the grove; the understory becomes more open, allowing better views of the perfectly straight redwood trunks shooting upward through the foliage, and the groundcover becomes more lush.

 At the next intersection, you can go straight if you’d like to hike the Back Loop or turn left to stay on the Upper Loop.
 The little-used Back Loop is longer, and the trail isn’t as clear.
 Its redwoods are noticably smaller; from Highway 128 you can clearly see how the height of the redwoods tapers off at the southern end of the grove.

-The portion of the Upper Loop that runs along the northeast edge of Big Hendy is the most scenic part of the grove and has a strong resemblance to Humboldt Redwoods.
+The part of the Upper Loop that runs along the northeast edge of Big Hendy is the most scenic part of the grove and has a strong resemblance to Humboldt Redwoods, but with a denser understory.
 The woodland scenery reaches its peak at the second intersection with the Back Loop, where the forest has an open character along with the classic redwood forest groundcover, a plush and unbroken layer of sorrel.
-The woods get denser as you continue along the Upper Loop, and there are more ferns in the groundcover, but it’s still very attractive.
+The woods get denser as you start back toward the Day Use Area, with more ferns in the groundcover, but it’s still very attractive.
 At the Discovery Loop the trail jogs to the right and the forest becomes darker and a little less attractive.
-Return to the Day Use Area on the All Access Trail.

-© 2006 David Baselt
+© 2006, 2013, 2016, 2018 David Baselt